-102 See e.g., CINCINNATI POLICE DEP'T PROCEDURE MANUAL, NO. 12.540 (Sept.
-29, 2016), 2, § A.4.c, and § F.5.a, http://cincinnati-oh.gov/police/assets/File/Procedures/12540.pdf (requiring officers to record "all law enforcement-related encounters and activities. . . ," prohibiting officers from recording where there is "a reasonable expectation of privacy (e.g., restroom, locker room) except during an active incident," and requiring redaction of "sensitive and/or private situations").
+See e.g., CINCINNATI POLICE DEP'T PROCEDURE MANUAL, NO. 12.540 (Sept.
+29, 2016), 2, § A.4.c, and § F.5.a, http://cincinnati-oh.gov/police/assets/File/Procedures/12540.pdf (requiring officers to record "all law enforcement-related private places, if the officer believes that the recording will thwart the law enforcement purpose.
+For example, if a sex crime victim is interviewed in a bathroom and will not speak unless the recording is turned off, the officer should have the discretion to turn off the BWC.
+It is important for the officer to describe on camera why the recording was turned off as this will minimize attempts by the defense to argue police misconduct.